10 Great Songs About Alcohol

 A once promising singer and songwriter, Bob had burned his bridges with the recording company, so he got a regular job and raised a family.
 Now retired, he's gone back to making music.

 Along with many of Bob Frank's other fans, I always wondered what happened to him.
-I was pleased to find out that he is alive and well.
+I was pleased to find out that he is alive and well, and still writing and singing songs.

 Questions & Answers